To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Exercise.
 In addition to eating right, another way to reduce your weight is getting off the couch and doing something, anything, to burn calories and stimulate your heart muscle.

-“The more you exercise, the better you’ll do,” says Stein.
+“The more you exercise, the better you’ll do,” said Dr. Stein.
 “Find ways to burn energy.
 Even walking for half an hour three times a week can have a positive effect on your heart’s health – though the more you do the more likely you are to actually lose weight.”

 Three up, three down.
 Your heart will thank you for it.